luisrdz5/backendExercise/README.md

 The keywords we’re going to listen to, are: platzi, open source and node Twitter API (https://developer.twitter.com/en/docs/tweets/filter-realtime/overview)
 In case of a keyword match, the tweet will be sent to a RabbitMQ queue, which will be processed and saved to Redis.
 We will also have a REST API exposing the tweets we have saved.

+## HOW IT WORKS

+We have 5 container to make an scalable infrastructure and there works in that way